How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 The trio had collated responses from over a million respondents in the geographies of Asia and the Middle East.
 The research insights from the Qudurat Project gave them proof for the hypothesis that there is a need to have different approaches to assessment based on region and geography.

-Radhika says, “We assist organisations in identifying candidates who would be best suited for a particular role out of all the applicants.
+Radhika says, “We assist organizations in identifying candidates who would be best suited for a particular role out of all the applicants.
 Along with this, we also help with succession planning—deciding who can join the next top team.”

 Why did the trio feel this was important?